 A gigantic meal of any sort can leave you feeling exhausted, and while a cup of coffee might sound like the perfect digestif, caffeine can disrupt your REM sleep.
 When you’re not getting enough REM sleep, mental clarity often suffers as a result, so secure a good night’s sleep by choosing tea or hot water with lemon after your meal and increasing your intake of probiotic and prebiotic foods and supplements as the holidays approach.

 Overeating is the most common cause of bloating, and gas can easily get trapped in your stomach from fatty foods, carbonated beverages, sweeteners, and dairy.
 Unfortunately, our culture is one adorned with buffets and double cheeseburgers, making overeating not just a holiday tradition, but a common occurrence.
 By eating slowly, listening to your body, and stopping once you are satisfied (not stuffed), you can start to rise above the temptation to overeat and feel great this season.

-As well, when we’re not experiencing “business as usual”, it can be very hard to give thanks or focus on anything else for that matter.
+In addition, when we’re not experiencing “business as usual,” it can be very hard to give thanks or focus on anything else.
 Digestive issues are incredibly distracting and no one should be burdened with them when it comes to enjoying a little time off with your family.

 One of the best ways to combat digestive distress is to stay hydrated.
 It seems simple, but water helps keep digestive flow in motion, and you can achieve a healthier system simply by allowing more water to move through your digestive tract and break up anything that might be slowing you down.
 Try drinking an extra large glass of warm water with fresh squeezed lemon and a dash of pink Himalayan salt first thing in the morning to jumpstart your hydration (and bathroom) routine.